How to Submit Your Website to Google

 Fix Technical SEO Issues

 Without Search Console, you may not know about these SEO technical issues.
-It's good to see how Google views your site.
+This allows you to see how Google views your site.

 See Keyword and Traffic Data